Alfresco/docs-alfresco/transformation-engine/latest/install/msi.md

 title: Installation
 ---

-The standalone Alfresco Document Transformation Engine is installed by using either an `.msi` or by installing the Document Transformation Engine T-Engine with the Transform Service, using Docker Compose.
+The standalone Alfresco Document Transformation Engine is installed by using either an `.msi` file where you can select to install a T-Engine at the same time, or you can install a hybrid version and install the Document Transformation Engine using the `msi` and use Docker Compose to install the T-Engine.

 In previous versions the installation files were contained within a `.zip` file.
 This file also contained `.amp` files that enabled you to install the Document Transformation client into Alfresco Content Services.
 In the current version this is not possible.